Quantum thermodynamics as a gauge theory: The laws of quantum thermodynamics

 The gauge theory framework applied to the conventional concepts of heat and work divides the energy associated with work into two terms related to different physical phenomena.
 Quantum coherences, resulting from transitions in the energy eigenbasis, are fundamentally connected to irreversibility (heat generation).
 While this concept is not new, it naturally arises from the formalism as a direct consequence of the gauge group action.

 As a final important comment on the hypothesis in~\ref{theo-lucas}, the results in Eqs.~\eqref{gauge-invariant work} and~\eqref{gauge-invariant-heat} are established under the condition that the unitary matrix $u_t$ is differentiable for all $t$.
 This condition ensures that the expressions for invariant work and heat do not change even if degeneracies vary over time.
 However, it is possible to develop an associated process when $u_t$ is not continuous.
 A particularly relevant physical case is the quench process, where the Hamiltonian suddenly changes at a given time.
 Quench dynamics is used to study a variety of physically interesting phenomena in the context of many-body physics, such as chaos~\cite{LMG-QPT1}, Anderson localisation~\cite{andesson}, many-body localisation~\cite{mb1,mb2}, and thermodynamic aspects of quantum phase transitions (QPTs)~\cite{gold-work, Campbell, Bento2024,Nascimento2024}.
 Following this, in the next section, we will study the invariant work and heat for quench processes and apply this to QPTs.

-However, before this, let us see how the thermodynamic entropy emerges from our framework.
+{However, before this, let us see how the thermodynamic entropy emerges from our framework and also provide a physical interpretation of the invariant heat and work}.